German regulator rejects request for postage stamp price hike

 ($1 = 0.9109 euros)

-(Reporting by Matthias Inverardi, Writing by Friederike Heine, Editing by Rachel More)
+(Reporting by Matthias Inverardi; Writing by Friederike Heine; Editing by Rachel More and Sonali Paul)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.